anuj-kapil/auditrisk/RMD/auditrisk.md

 appropriate methodology of model selection or model validation techniques.

-This report contains the various reproducibility/audit issues and risks that were found in the review process, along with a number of recommendations for improvements that includes using source control tool, following one coding style and using appropriate coding standards/naming conventions, implementing defensive programming and advantage of using software containers.
+This report contains the various reproducibility issues and risks that were found in the review process, along with a number of recommendations for improvements that includes using source control tool, following one coding style and using appropriate coding standards/naming conventions, implementing defensive programming and advantage of using software containers.
 An excerpt of the original code is also included in the report along with the recommended changes to code to make it reproducible and more auditable.

 # Introduction

 ## Project Introduction

-The project, under review, was undertaken as part of practical work-related project experience in one of the MDSI (Master Data Science & Innovation) subject named Advanced Data Analytics Algorithms.
+The project, under audit, was undertaken as part of practical work-related project experience in one of the MDSI (Master Data Science & Innovation) subject named Advanced Data Analytics Algorithms.